Total joint replacement surgery, including hip replacement, is one of the most commonly performed elective surgeries.

 Depending on your progress, your pain medication dosage may be lowered before you go home.

-At first, doing your usual daily activities, like bathing, cooking, and cleaning, will be hard to do on your own.
+At first, doing your usual daily activities, such as bathing, cooking, and cleaning, will be hard to do on your own.
 That’s why it’s important to have a support system in place to ensure you’re able to get through your day safely.

 If you don’t have the necessary support system, you may need to stay at a rehabilitation facility once you leave the hospital.